 Even though we all have different ways of worshiping, the purpose is more than often the same: to attract in our lives elements like positivity, peace and the hope for a better world.
 Regardless of the denomination to which we separately adhere, the benefits that we obtain in the long term can only bring us a better understanding of our nature and of the holy teachings.

 Life has its ups and downs and we sometimes find ourselves lost in a hurricane of doubt, confusion and alienation.
 Without faith there are very few people who manage to get back on their feet and see the world in a brighter light.
-Even then, they become fragile persons who are likely to succumb back to depression and sooner or later they find themselves asking for help from strangers on Live Sex Cams.
+Even then, they become fragile persons who are likely to succumb back to depression and sooner or later they find themselves asking for help from escorts on web.
 It is then that faith could prove to be their biggest and worthiest ally.
 By believing in God and its guidance, they can accept their situation as a temporary problem rather than a finite solution.

 It is said that miracles happen only to those who truly believe in them.
 And this is true, as with faith really beautiful things can enter our lives.
 In a world of increasing violence and suffering, sometimes having a good friend seems to be a miracle of unexpected proportions.
 Besides the nature of that good person, another reason why your bond is so strong and trusting is that you had faith in him or her and this paid off in a spectacular and touching way.
-Unless you have a busy social life or you spend a good number of hours on Live Sex Cams, it is difficult to find the time to attract this kind of relationships into your life.
+Unless you have a busy social life or you spend a good number of hours with escorts, it is difficult to find the time to attract this kind of relationships into your life.
 Only with faith you can achieve that.

 10.30 am - Annual General Meeting